D9 (star)

-D9 is a binary star system located in the S Cluster, a dense group of stars orbiting Sagittarius A* (SgrA*), the supermassive black hole at the center of Milky Way Galaxy.
+D9 is a binary star system located in the S Cluster, a dense group of stars orbiting Sagittarius A* (Sgr A*), the supermassive black hole at the center of Milky Way Galaxy.
 D9 is located approximately 26,000 light-years from Earth.
 It is the first confirmed binary star system observed in such close proximity to a supermassive black hole, challenging existing models of star formation and stability in extreme gravitational environments.

 Discovery and Characteristics

 The D9 system was identified by an international team led by Florian Peißker from the European Southern Observatory (ESO).
 The discovery utilized over 15 years of spectroscopic data collected by ESO’s Very Large Telescope (VLT) in Chile, primarily through the ERIS and SINFONI instruments.
 Velocity variations in the system’s infrared light confirmed its binary nature, distinguishing it from a single star.